 Delaware unemployment rate flat in December

-DOVER – Delaware’s unemployment rate remained flat for the third consecutive month in December, but the state’s number of jobseekers continues to push record highs, according to state officials.
+DOVER – Delaware’s unemployment rate was flat in December, while the national trend was down slightly, according to state officials.

 The labor force captures not only workers and those receiving unemployment benefits, but also those in search of work who aren’t receiving assistance.
 As workers stop seeking work, for a variety of reasons ranging from retirement to child care needs, they are no longer counted as being unemployed in the state.

 The Delaware Department of Labor’s report is taken monthly during the calendar week that contains the 12th day.
-The state recorded 21,700 unemployed people last month, an increase of 100 people over November.
+The state recorded 21,700 unemployed people last month, a decrease of 100 people over November.

 The official monthly unemployment figure is created by looking at continuous unemployment insurance claims as well as a U.S. Bureau of Labor Statistics survey of residents on their employment status.
-It tracks not only those receiving benefits, but also those who are ineligible, such as terminated employees, those who have resigned and the self-employed.
+It tracks not only those receiving benefits, but also those who are ineligible, such as terminated employees, those who have resigned and the self-employed, who only became eligible for assistance under a special federal program established under the CARES Act.